ICC prosecutor seeks Gaddafi son's surrender

 Some suspects remain at large, such as Sudanese President Omar al-Bashir, whose government has snubbed the court.

-The Dutch authorities typically assist the Hague-based courts in transferring suspects to the detention center.
+The Dutch authorities typically assist the Hague-based courts in transferring suspects to the detention centre.

 "The ICC itself is responsible for transfers to the Netherlands.
 Upon arrival of a suspect in the Netherlands, we give logistical support," a Dutch foreign ministry spokesman said.